Mr-Sanjay-3/Mr-Sanjay-3/README.md

 - 👀 I’m interested in Full stack
 - 🌱 I’m currently learning backend
 - 💞️ I’m looking to collaborate
-- 📫 How to reach me ... sanjayprogrammer3@mail.com
+- 📫 How to reach me sanjayprogrammer3@mail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: im good raider

 <!---
 Mr-Sanjay-3/Mr-Sanjay-3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.